If you’ve ever searched for a job on Google, you’ve already seen Google for Jobs in action.

 You type in whatever type of job you’re looking for, and Google will show you the results.

-It is designed to help job seekers quickly find any job opening that fits their criteria, and to help businesses get their job ads in front of the right candidates.
+It is designed to help job seekers quickly find job openings that fit their criteria and to help businesses get their job ads in front of the right candidates.

 Here’s an example of how Google for Jobs search results appears: